Thisisakr47/NL2SQL/models/slsql/README.md

 Download the Spider dataset and decompress it under the `data/` folder.

+## Pre-Trained Model
+Pre-trained model of *hard* variant can be accessed from [here](https://drive.google.com/drive/folders/1L5GqwbDUdE-_C4NpNxV7q6Kmcu1gfj8N?usp=sharing).

+Download the binary file and decompress it under the `pretrained_model/hard` folder.

+This folder contains weights for the below model but with **25 epochs**.

+The final predictions obtained from the above model is present under `final_evaluation` folder.

 ## Pre-processing
 Run the following command to preprocess the corpus and annotation.
 ```